 The accrued interest on his RD would be Rs.
 978.

-By using Groww’s RD calculator of ICICI in 2019, RD holders would be able to avail these following advantages –
+By using Groww’s RD calculator of ICICI, RD holders would be able to avail the following advantages –

-Therefore, avail the advantages extended by Groww’s ICICI’s recurring deposit calculator and find out which tenure would help you earn the most returns.
+Therefore, avail the advantages extended by the ICICI RD calculator and find out which tenure would help you earn the most returns.

 “Looking to invest?
 Open an account with Groww and start investing in direct Mutual Funds for free”